 You can customize your brand’s Knowledge panel by:

-- Adding social profile links – You can add links to your business’s social media profiles so that people can find you on Facebook, Twitter, etc.
+- Adding social profile links – You can add links to your business’s social media profiles so people can find you on Facebook, Twitter, etc.

-- Adding company contact numbers – You can add your business’s phone number and email address so that people can contact you.
+- Adding company contact numbers – You can add your business’s phone number and email address so people can contact you.

-- Adding holiday hours – You can add your business’s holiday hours so that people know when you’re closed.
+- Adding holiday hours – You can add your business’s holiday hours so people know when you’re closed.

 - Adding links to important pages – You can add links to your website’s most important pages, such as your About Us page, Services page, etc.